-SRK carried out a Niobium Marketing Study in Q2 2017 at the request of NioCorp.
-Based on this marketing study, the Revised Elk Creek Feasibility Study used the recommended real 2017 U.S. dollar base price of \$40/kg Nb as the forward-looking price for steel grade (65%) ferroniobium.
+The economic analysis in the 2019 Elk Creek Feasibility Study used the 2019 U.S. dollar base price of \$47/kg Nb as the forward-looking price for steel grade (65%) ferroniobium based on published independent third-party reports.
 The base price is adjusted to a realized price to account for the discount provisions contained in the two ferroniobium offtake agreements that the Company has concluded.

-NioCorp engaged OnG Commodities LLC (OnG) to produce a preliminary market assessment in April 2017 (OnG, 2017).
-The study examines current scandium production trends (~20 t/y) from existing and emerging producers plus an outlook for supply to 2028.
+NioCorp engaged OnG Commodities LLC (OnG) to produce a market assessment in April 2017 (OnG, 2017).
+The study examines current scandium production trends (approximately 20 tons/year) from existing and emerging producers plus an outlook for supply to 2028.
 The outlook then reviewed the current and emerging applications for scandium including fuel cells, aerospace, industrial and other uses plus and an outlook for demand to 2028.
 Based on these inputs, OnG provided pricing forecasts and global demand volumes by year to 2028 based estimated production costs and supply-demand balances.
+The pricing sheet for the OnG Commodities report was updated for NioCorp in 2019 (OnG, 2019).

-No formal market study was done for titanium dioxide $(TiO_2)$ during the report period as it only represents 2% of overall revenue in the economic analysis.
-All market information for titanium and titanium dioxide is derived from USGS Commodity Market Summaries (Bedinger, 2016) and an internal SRK price database.
+No formal market study was done for TiO2 during the report period as it only represents 2% of overall revenue in the economic analysis.
+All market information for titanium and titanium dioxide is derived from USGS Commodity Market Summaries (Bedinger, 2019).

-Taxation Rates Included in the Revised Elk Creek Feasibility Study
+Taxation Rates Included in the 2019 Elk Creek Feasibility Study